dangbert/raytracer/proj2/README.md

 Dan Engbert (end1@umbc.edu), CMSC 435 Fall 18

-# Project1
+# Project2
 * Simple Implementation of a ray tracer that reads [nff files](https://www.fileformat.info/format/nff/egff.htm) and renders an image of the 3D scene.
-* Only supports rendering polygons at the moment (skips any other object types)
+* Supports polygons and spheres
-* No shading at the moment
+* No shading at the moment...

 ## HELP RECEIVED:
 * https://www.fileformat.info/format/nff/egff.htm
 * https://eigen.tuxfamily.org/dox/group__TutorialLinearAlgebra.html
 * Textbook: Fundamentals of Computer Graphics 3rd Edition
+---

 ## PERSONAL NOTES:
+#### Code Organization
+* Surfaces.h // geometric objects
+* Settings.h // nff settings, fill types
+* Tracer.h   // RayTracer, Ray

 #### Debugging
 "I recommend setting up a very simple scene+ with a single axis-aligned triangle at the origin and the camera at (0,0,1) looking at the origin.
 Then the